simboli/Extract-data-from-Tableau-TWBX/Readme.md

 002. [Extracting data from Tableau extract to Pandas dataframe with Tableau Hyper API](https://github.com/simboli/Extract-data-from-Tableau-TWBX/blob/main/002.Extracting%20data%20from%20Tableau%20extract%20to%20Pandas%20dataframe%20with%20Tableau%20Hyper%20API.ipynb)

 ## Credits
-For this example I have used the "Salaries by College type in USA" dashboard of O. Agbolabori.
+For this example, I have used the "Salaries by College type in USA" dashboard of O. Agbolabori.
 You can see and download it from [this page on the Tableau Public gallery](https://public.tableau.com/app/profile/oluwadunsin.agbolabori/viz/SalariesbyCollegetypeinUSAEduvizzers/Dashboard1).

 ## Packages
 In this workbook I have used the following modules: